biobrad/ContigQuality/README.md

 run this file with an argument of tormes results output directory after running the tormes pipeline and after running samscript.

-example: meanlengthanddepth.py /home/jblogs/tormesoutputdirectory
+example: meanlengthanddepth.py /home/blogsj/tormesresults

-(again leave off the trailing folder '/')
+(again leave off the trailing '/' from the foldername)

 ### Output generated:
 ### .bam files